OneBlood $1,000,000 Data Breach Settlement

 Why was there a class action settlement?

-This class action lawsuit was filed after a cybersecurity incident between July 14 and July 29, 2024, in which an unauthorized third party accessed or potentially accessed private information of certain employees and donors.
-The plaintiffs claimed that OneBlood failed to adequately protect this information.
+The class action lawsuit alleged a One Blood failed to adequately protect private information, resulting in a cybersecurity incident that occurred July 14-29, 2024, in which an unauthorized third party accessed the sensitive information of certain employees and donors.

-OneBlood denied these allegations, but agreed to settle to avoid the expense and risk of further litigation.
+OneBlood denied these allegations but agreed to settle to avoid the expense and risk of further litigation.

 Sources